Portland Veterinary Specialists and IDEXX Laboratories

-Portland Veterinary Specialists in conjunction with IDEXX Laboratories is pleased to offer the opportunity for clients to participate in a study designed to determine the association between lymphoma in dogs and increased symmetric dimethylarginine (SDMA).
+Portland Veterinary Emergency and Specialty Care in conjunction with IDEXX Laboratories is pleased to offer the opportunity for clients to participate in a study designed to determine the association between lymphoma in dogs and increased symmetric dimethylarginine (SDMA).

 For this study, we will be covering the cost of all standard staging tests involved in diagnosis to include:

 Lymph node cytology, PCR and flow cytometry for immunophenotyping

 Glomerular Filtration Rate (GFR)

 The pet owner will be financially responsible for the cost of the initial consultation examination, any additional testing that is recommended, and the cost of any chemotherapy.

 Please direct any questions pertaining to this study or patient eligibility to: